hiimmrdave/hiimmrdavedotcom/content/blog/an-array-foreach-of-us.md

 }
 ```

 There is also a `do...while` syntax which works largely the same as `while`, but it will fail on an empty array.
-I mention it only for the sake of the "well akchewallee" crowd.
+I mention it only for the sake of the "well actually" crowd.
 I do not recommend it for arrays and it is perfectly reasonable to never write a `do...while` loop.

 ## `for...of` and `for...in`